River Cleddau

 Putting pressure on insufficient sewage works

 At the Roydon Woods Nature Reserve downstream of the works there is a beautiful old ford that crosses the river.
-The Hampshire and Isle of Wight Wildlife Trust who manage the reserve have put up a sign which warns visitors not to let children and dogs play in the stream for fear of getting sick.
-It is one of the main limiting factors for nature recovery in this 1000-acre reserve.
-Because the river has no protection the water company is not investing in the sewage works which was not designed to cope with the 15 million visitors the New Forest receives each year, nor the impacts of climate change.
+The Hampshire and Isle of Wight Wildlife Trust who manage the special reserve have previously put up signs warning visitors not to let children and dogs play in the stream for fear of getting sick.
+Sewage is one of the limiting factors for nature recovery in this 1000-acre reserve.
+We understand that, thanks to campaigning pressure, Southern Water is planning an upgrade to the sewage works between 2025-2030.

 Lymington River is just one of the many rivers, lakes and streams at risk in our National Parks.